slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Beware of all players.

 People are amazing optimizers and will find any loopholes or gaps to their advantage.
-Few people will help you in a way that is prejudicial to them.
+Only your parents will help you in a way that is prejudicial to them.

 > *"Show me a hero, and I’ll write you a tragedy."
 -- F. Scott Fitzgerald*